The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Turn crankshaft pulley clockwise one full rotation until timing marks match again (crankshaft turning socket 1/2″ / 1/2″ long-arm ratchet & short extension).

-Rotate camshaft counter clockwise to adjustment end position.
+Then , rotate the camshaft counterclockwise to its adjustment end position.
+This step ensures that the camshaft is properly aligned for the next phase of the procedure.
 If camshaft resistant to rotation rock camshaft back and forth to release seize.

 Note: Camshaft rotation is most effective when standing at exhaust side of car.